learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 pyplot.show()
 ```

-Regularization: The following model is over-fit.
-Modify the following code to address the discrepancy between train and test accuracy.m
+The the two cells below, the set of data has been split into a training and testing set and then fit to a neural network with two hidden layers.
+Run the two cells below to see how well the model performs.

 ```python
 #train/test/split
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3)
 ```

-##### 1) Modify the code below to use L2 regularization

-Your code goes in the cell below.
-Try running once without regularization first and look at what happens to train and test accuracy.

 ```python